Commonjava/charon/README.md

 This command will delete some paths from repo in S3.

 * Scan tarball or read pathfile for the paths to delete
-* During or after the paths deletion, regenerate the metadata files and index files for both types.
+* During or after the paths' deletion, regenerate the metadata files and index files for both types.

 ### (Optional?) mrrc-gen: Generate metadata files